eshinhw/quant-portfolio-visualizer/README.md

 Welcome to PyQuant! :)

-PyQuant is a Command Line Interface (CLI) based investing portfolio management program with Questrade API.
+PyQuant is a Command Line Interface (CLI) based investing portfolio management program developed with Questrade API.

 Using Questrade API, PyQuant retrieves account information and financial data to: